youwuyou/AISE/project_3/README.md

 ## Results

 Following, we report our results on all datasets across time snapshots.
 In each single figure, the solution evolves from the identical initial condition $u(x, 0)$, but with different $\epsilon$ parameter value used.
 We also report the error percentage, comparing results from fine-tuned model and our base model.

+These results are obtained from default training technique taking into account of all input data types at once, without curriculum update.

 ### `test_sol.npy`